About Two Felines

 Siamese never grow-up, they are fun-loving and full of energy.
 A breed with the personality of a loyal dog.
 And you don’t need to walk them.

 They are super smart and love to retrieve.
 Some are better at it than others.
 Every one of my Siamese retrieved.

 They are very vocal, and one can have a lengthy conversation with them.They have been given a reputation of being very LOUD.
 But the ones I have had were never loud or annoying with their vocals.

 My love for Siamese has made my decision to create a website for cat lovers.
 We had many laughs and many heartaches.
 Cats have made us better people.

 As for Siamese, love their clown faces they are endearing.
 I always say, “no matter what trouble they get into, they have at least 8 points.”
 Cute produces at least one more point, purring equals another one, and a cat conversation with me is at least worth 5 points.

 They enjoy a sunny place to soak up the sun, but will abandon it if something is happening that needs their attention.
 They are active and full of love.
 Never a dull moment.

 I’m not an expert like my breeder friends, but what I can offer on this site is personal hands-on experience.
 My love for Siamese, doesn’t mean I don’t adore other cats.
-If I was unable to find a Siamese, I surely would have still got a cat.
+If I was unable to find a Siamese in 2020, I surely would have still got a cat.
 When we could travel (remember those days) if there was a cat, I would stop and talk to it.